terascope/teraslice/docs/reference.md

 delay | Offset applied to reader of when to begin reading, must be in interval syntax e.g "5s" | String | required

 ##### Note on common errors #####
 - You must be aware of how your dates are saved in elasticsearch in a given index.
 If you specify your start or end dates as common '2016-01-23' dates, it is likely the reader will not reach data that have dates set in utc as the time zone difference may set it in the next day.
-If you would like to go through the entire index, then leave start and end empty, the job will find the dates for you
+If you would like to go through the entire index, then leave start and end empty, the job will find the dates for you and later be reflected in the execution context (ex) configuration for this operation

 - If you are using elasticsearch >= 2.1.0 they introduced a default query limit of 10000 docs for each index which will throw an error if you query anything above that.
 This will pose an issue if you set the size to big or if you have more than 10000 docs within 1 millisecond, which is the shortest interval the slicer will attempt to make before overriding your size setting for that slice.
 Your best option is to raise the max_result_window setting for that given index.

+- this reader assumes linear date times, and this slicer will stop at the end date specified or the end date determined at the starting point of the job.
+This means that if an index continually grows while this is running, this will not reach the new data, you would to start another job with the end date from the other job listed as the start date for the new job

 ### elasticsearch_data_generator ###
 Used to generate sample data for your elasticsearch cluster.
 You may use the default data generator which creates randomized data fitting the format listed below or you may create your own custom schema using the [json-schema-faker](https://github.com/json-schema-faker/json-schema-faker) package to create data to whatever schema you desire.